devennn/devennn.github.io/_posts/2020-01-23-analysis-of-english-rungus.md

 | riwayat    | background story       |
 | binurangus | bamboo water container |

-When used in a sentence, it can increase the number of translated words.
-Since the algorithm might map it one to one, it can cause translation error.
+When used in sentences, it can increase the number of translated words and cause translation error.

-## Analysis 2: Different words order after translation
+## Analysis 2: Different words order after sentence translation

-Sentences like these will also be a problem.

 | Rungus     | English                |
 |------------|------------------------|